id-Software/DOOM-3-BFG/README.md

 ---
 # FAQ <a name="faq"></a>

-**Q**: Why bother with DOOM-3-BFG in 2021?
+**Q**: Why bother with DOOM-3-BFG in 2023?
 **A**: It is fun, period.
 Doom 3 is from 2004 but is still an impressive and entertaining game.
 In 2011 id Software added lot stuff from the development of Rage like its own Flash SWF and ActionScript 2 interpreter, proper support for gamepads and widescreens.
 It also combines the gamecode for Doom 3 and its missionpacks and runs it in a seperate thread and it has many multithreaded rendering optimizations.
 DOOM-3 and DOOM-3-BFG are some of the most transparent games available where you can open all files and inspect how the game was built.
 Unlike Quake 1-3, DOOM-3-BFG shipped with all level .map sources for 47 single player maps.
 There is plenty of stuff you can learn from it like solid run & gun core gameplay, AI, animations, client/server multiplayer, level design or simple and elegant engine design.

-**Q**: Why bother with DOOM-3-BFG in 2022?
+**Q**: Why bother with DOOM-3-BFG in 2023?
 **A**: The engine compiles faster than opening a project in Unity.

 **Q**: Can I use this engine to make a commercial game?
-**A**: You can but don't bother me to give you free support and you probably should use Unreal Engine 4.
+**A**: You can but don't bother me to give you free support and you probably should use Unreal Engine 4/5.
 I am a full time game developer and usually don't have time for any free support.
+I recommend that you have moderate C++ skills even you are an artist.
+Technical designers (coders that became artists) might have the most use from this engine.

 However some people already work on total conversions and there is a community on the id Tech 4 Discord server where you can ask questions and get some support: https://discord.gg/Q3E9rUFnnP